List of Countries That Allow Dual Citizenship 2025

 List of Countries That Allow Dual Citizenship with the US

-New Zealand South Africa
+New Zealand Vanuatu

 Benefits of US Dual Citizenship